MLH/mlh-hackathon-organizer-guide/Organizer-Timeline/4-Months-Before/Sponsorship/Understand-Your-Sponsors.md

-# Understand Your Sponsors: Who They Are, What They Want, And How They operate
+# Understand Your Sponsors
+## Who They Are, What They Want, And How They operate

 You’ll be targeting five types of sponsors: